chas-academy/u10-business-idea/README.md

 ## Planing

-- We used Kanban as our agile metode with daily scrums and weekly sprint for the project.
+- We used Kanban as our agile method with daily scrums and weekly sprint for the project.

 ## Budget